Xtrah/IT2810-P3/README.md

 ### Chakra UI

 We chose a component library as it speeds up development giving good looking design fast.
 We chose [Chakra UI](https://chakra-ui.com/) for its built in accessibility.
 It's also easy to set up, uses prop so it's easy to customize and it's intuitive to use.

+### Tests

+We have tested the application in multiple ways.
+Using [Jest](https://jestjs.io/) as a test runner, we tested utility functions using input and expected output.
+We made a simple render test for app using [testing-library](https://testing-library.com/docs/react-testing-library/intro/).
+With this we also tested user interaction on input.
+For test of displaying of data we used snapshot test, using [renderer](https://reactjs.org/docs/test-renderer.html).

 ## Backend